March 1982 Palestinian general strike: Contemporary assessments

 John Drysdale of The Straits Times called the violence that erupted during the strike "? [sic] in the extreme."
 According to Drysdale, Israeli government operated on the assumptions that the Palestinian mayors were being threatened by the PLO into a radical nationalist stance, that the Palestinian Village Leagues more accurately represented the majority views of Palestinians, that radicalised Palestinians feared a loss of influence if partial autonomy was granted to the Palestinian Territories under the Camp David Accords, and that peace in the Palestinian Territories would have to include both Palestinians and Israeli settlers.
 According to James MacManus of The Guardian, the Israeli government aimed to "undercut the radical, pro-PLO mayors who dominated West Bank politics and foster a moderate alternative" and that the Israeli Civil Administration under Milson had a programme of "exploiting the levers of patronage, the granting or ? [sic] of funds and favours, to paralyse the municipalities, and to nurture the network of village leagues."
-Christopher Hitchens wrote in The Spectator wrote that settler extremism could no longer be considered a fringe element within Israeli politics and that Israel would be facing increasing international scepticism of its treatment of Palestinians, also saying that "you can easily meet Palestinians who coexist or even cooperate with the occupation.
-You cannot find anybody who actually supports it.
-If there was a real moderate alternative, the last 15 years of trying would have discovered it."
+Trudy Rubin of The New York Times wrote that the disbandments "confirms the end of what Israelis once proudly called a 'liberal' occupation policy.
+It also undermines a long-standing United States hope that the mayors might serve as intermediaries between Israel and the Palestine Liberation Organization in future peace moves.
+Though small-town men, the West Bank mayors elected in 1976 were much more than mere administrators.
+They were the only democratically elected Palestinian officials anywhere.
+Those elections, more honest than the voting under Jordanian rule before 1967, were the showpiece of the policy devised by the late Moshe Dayan to allow West Bankers to live relatively normal lives and limit Israeli interference to security matters...
+Israeli officials hope that ousting the mayors will help cut West Bank links with the P.L.O. and reconcile the population to Israeli rule."